 10 Tips for Eating Healthy on a Budget

 Shop Locally – I love going to my local farmers market and picking up fresh and local produce.
-They are a great source for bargains because there are no shipping costs.
-This produce will also be fresher than produce found in stores because what the farmers are selling have usually been picked only a day or two earlier.
+They are a great source for bargains because there’s no shipping costs for the farmer/seller.
+Your produce will also be fresher here than produce found in stores because what the farmers are selling have usually been picked only a day or two earlier.
 For the best deals, shop in season and look for specials at the end of the day when farmers are trying to sell off their goods.
-(Check out my other farmer’s market tips here!)
+(Check out some of my other farmer’s market tips for more ideas!)

 Grow your Own – One of my favorite ways to save money on foods is to grow my own herbs.
 Herbs are especially expensive at the store and many times, stores require you to buy much more than you actually need.
 If you grow your own, there is no cost to you AND you only need to pick what your recipe calls for.
 Herbs are fantastic to grow in a city apartment too, because many times they do very well in just a sunny window and a small pot.
 If you have more space also try growing tomatoes or green beans, both do pretty well in pots.

 Eat Less Meat – Eat more legumes and beans instead of buying expensive meat for your protein.
 Beans and legumes add heaviness to a meal, are super inexpensive, and pack a powerful nutritional punch.
 Maybe try doing a Meatless Monday for you and your family…once people get used to meal without meat, they will quickly start to love vegetarian cuisine!